Eithan1108/DBProject_2305_3186/README.md

 # 📄 Project Report – Stage 4

 ## Overview
-In this stage, we implemented a set of PL/pgSQL programs operating on our extended PostgreSQL database.
-The programs include functions, procedures, triggers, and main execution blocks.
-These scripts demonstrate dynamic behavior in response to inserts, data aggregation, and procedural updates.
+This stage includes writing non-trivial PL/pgSQL programs on the extended PostgreSQL database.
+We implemented two functions, two procedures, two triggers, and two main programs that call both a function and a procedure each.

+The logic responds to relevant changes in the data:
+- Promotions of doctors based on top 5 births per department.
+- Refreshing drug popularity based on orders.

 ---